 Mother's Day Manifesto

-I am a mother.
 I am a bereaved mother.
-My child died, and this is my reluctant path.
-It is not a path of my choice, but it is a path I must walk mindfully and with intention.
+But I am still a mother.
+My child died, and this is my reluctant path, one I must walk mindfully and with intention.
 It is a journey through the darkest night of my soul, and it will take time to wind through the places that scare me.

-Every cell in my body aches and longs to be with my beloved child.
+There are times when it feels like every cell in my body aches, longing to be with my child.
 On days when grief is loud, I may be impatient, distracted, frustrated, and unfocused.
 I may get angry more easily, or I may seem hopeless.
 I will shed many, many, many tears.
-I won’t smile as often as my old self.
-Smiling hurts now.
+In the beginning, I won’t smile as often as my old self.
 Most everything hurts some days, even breathing.

 But please, just sit beside me.